Hawthorne – Buyers Agent’s Guide

 How has the Hawthorne property market been performing?

-Units in Hawthorne have seen more modest price growth.
-In the last 5 years the median price of units has increased by 21%.
-On average, over the last 10 years unit prices have increased by 5.3% per annum.
+Units in Hawthorne have not performed as well.
+Unit prices have fallen by 7.9% in the last 5 years.
+On average, over the last 10 years unit prices have increased by 1.9% per annum.

-- On average houses and units are selling 5% below their list price.
+- On average houses are selling 6% above their list price.

-- The rental vacancy rate for houses and units is 4.5%.
+- The rental vacancy rate for houses is 1.4%, compared to units 1%.

 Thinking about buying a property in Hawthorne?
 Our Hawthorne Buyer’s Agent is more than happy to have a chat.
 Please contact us.